|Clubhouse and Ingleside Racetrack, 1912 <> 2012|

 |Length of Ingleside Racetrack and Urbano Drive|

 Urbano Drive lies on the path of the old Ingleside Racetrack.
 Many people have noticed that the length of Urbano Drive, according to an automobile or bicycle odometer, is less than one mile.
 GPS and Google maps measurements confirmed that the length of the center of Urbano Drive is 0.92 miles (inner sidewalk 0.90 miles, outer sidewalk 0.94 miles).
 According to an article in the San Francisco Chronicle on January 1, 1899 (available at the SFPL), there were two tracks, with the outer being a mile long.
 With a one mile outer track, inner tracks are usually seven furlongs, 7/8 of a mile.
+Here's how to calculate the length of Urbano Drive on a map.

 |Ingleside track showing the grandstand, the outer track, a terrace, and (photo on right) the outer and inner tracks.
 Urbano Drive lies over the center of the inner track and the houses along the outside of Urbano Drive lie on the path of the outer track.|